langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 llm = Databricks(endpoint="your-completion-endpoint")
 ```

-See [usage example](/docs/integrations/llms/databricks) for more guidance for how to use it within your LangChain application.
+See the [usage example](/docs/integrations/llms/databricks) for more guidance on how to use it within your LangChain application.

 Embeddings
 ----------

-`DatabricksEmbeddings` is an Embeddings class to access text-embedding endpoints hosted on Databricks, including state-of-the-art models such as BGE, as well as your fine-tuned models.
+`DatabricksEmbeddings` is an Embeddings class to access text-embedding endpoints hosted on Databricks, including state-of-the-art models such as BGE, as well as your own fine-tuned models.

 ```
 from langchain_community.embeddings import DatabricksEmbeddings